wiesenfa/challengeR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-Note that this is an early experimental version (version 0.1.2) and there may still be (severe) bugs.
-There may be updates with possibly major changes.
+Note that this is an early experimental version (version 0.1.3) and there may still be (severe) bugs.
+There may be updates with possibly major changes. *Please make sure that you use the most current version\!*

 # Installation